RainaBatwing/streamobject/stream object format (draft).md

 It is hoped that the 4 byte index hash doesn't provide enough information to significantly reduce security of the shared keys or curve25519 keys they are derived from.
-Any feedback on this would be greatfully welcomed, as I am a noob.
+Any feedback on this would be gratefully welcomed, as I am a noob.

  ~~<3 Raina